starvagrant/toh/toh.markdown/road_trip_in_red.md

 “I haven't been able to in a while.”

 “Because a specialist becomes a cog in the machine.
 Useful, yes.
-Able to pursue their interest, yes.
+Able to pursue their interests, yes.
 But able to alter the course of their life... no.”

 “It's been six years since I've been to Greece.”
 Dr. Creed sighed.
 “And my papers get rejected again and again.”